 - Add the remaining ingredients, 1 1/2 cups water, cooked potato, tahini, nutritional yeast, rice flour, applesauce, vinegar, salt and pepper.
 Blend on high until completely smooth.
 Taste and adjust spices if necessary, but keep in mind the taste will become more rich after you cook it, so I like to wait.

 - Add the sauce back to the same pan you cooked the onions in.
 Turn the heat to high, as soon as it starts bubbling, immediately turn it all the way to low.
 Whisk continually, don't walk away, and it should thicken right up in about 3 minutes.
 Because of the potato and rice flour, it will get very thick quickly, so you don't want to overcook it.
 Taste and add any more salt or spices.

 Thank you so much to Kitchen Supreme for sponsoring this post.
 Affiliate links are included in this post.
 They are also sponsoring the giveaway below.
 One reader will be chosen by random and will win all 3 prizes pictured above.
 You can enter by filling out the form.
 You also must be a subscriber of my blog to qualify to enter any and all giveaways.
-You can subscribe in the red box below or the red box on the sidebar.
-Make sure to confirm the email sent to you.
-All entries will be verified.
 Only 1 winner will be chosen and must be a US resident.
 The contest will end next Friday, March 4, 2016, 12 pm central time.